h15200/notes/go.md

 ### defer

-- a `defer` statement will defer the execution of a function until the surrounding function returns
+- a `defer` statement will defer the execution of a function until the surrounding function returns.
+It will run right BEFORE the return statement
 - the call's arguments are evaluated immediately, but the execution is held off until the surrounding function is done

 ```